GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

     runtimes such as Google Cloud Functions may run multiple functions at a time in separate threads.

- 2. **Use `FunctionsFramework.on_startup` to initialize shared resources.**
+ 2. **Use `FunctionsFramework.on_startup` to initialize shared resources and store them in global shared data.**
-    Do not initialize a shared resource at the top level of your app.
-This is because serverless runtimes may load your files (and thus execute any Ruby code at the top level) in a build/deployment environment that may not be equipped to support the resource.
-Instead, initialize resources in a `FunctionsFramework.on_startup` block, which the Functions Framework will call only just before starting a server.
+    As mentioned earlier, avoid initializing shared resources at the top level of your app, because it could be loaded during build/deployment.
+Instead, initialize resources in a {FunctionsFramework.on_startup} block, and store references to them in global state.
+Then all function invocations will have access to it.

     For example:

     ```ruby
     require "functions_framework"

-    # This local variable is lexically shared among all blocks.
-    storage_client = nil

-    # Do not create the storage client here.
-This may run during deployment
-    # when, e.g., your storage credentials are not accessible.
-    #   require "google/cloud/storage"
-    #   storage_client = Google::Cloud::Storage.new # <- may fail

-    # Use an on_startup block to initialize the shared client.
+    # Use an on_startup block to initialize a shared client and store it in
-    # This block runs only when the framework is starting an actual server,
-    # and is guaranteed to complete before any functions are executed.
+    # the global shared data.
     FunctionsFramework.on_startup do
       require "google/cloud/storage"
-      storage_client = Google::Cloud::Storage.new
+      set_global :storage_client, Google::Cloud::Storage.new
     end

-    # The storage_client is shared among all function invocations
+    # The shared storage_client can be accessed by all function invocations
+    # via the global shared data.
     FunctionsFramework.http "storage_example" do |request|
-      bucket = storage_client.bucket "my-bucket"
+      bucket = global(:storage_client).bucket "my-bucket"
       file = bucket.file "path/to/my-file.txt"
       file.download.to_s
     end